w3c/Guide/bp.md

 or must be supported both in products for producers and consumers of web content, to be really useful?

 ### Risks
-The proposal considers whether standrdiing the spec could create more problems than it solves.
+The proposal considers whether standardizing the spec could create more problems than it solves.
 What are the potential downsides of having this feature standardized ...could it undermine security, privacy, accessibility, etc. if broadly deployed?
 Are there scenarios under which we would regret standardizing this feature?

 ### Socialized proposal
-*Strongly Recommended*: A draft of the technical specification has been written down and socialized  in a community where website developer, framework/took developer, and core technology implementers are represented.
+*Strongly Recommended*: An initial draft of the technical specification has been written down and socialized  in a community where website developer, framework/took developer, and core technology implementers are represented.
 If that discussion has has generated sustained expressions of opposition or  unwillingness to implement / make patent commitments from key stakeholders, proposers are well advised to make a persuasive case for how the proposed Recommendation Track work can be successful in the face of this opposition.

 ### Expressions of interest
-The proposal points to statementss of support from key stakeholders about the value proposition for the feature it describes.
+The proposal points to statements of support from key stakeholders about the value proposition for the feature it describes.
 Is there a critical mass of implementers tentatively interested in shipping this feature if standardized?
 Are there prototype / polyfill implementations that are used in experimental websites that site developers find useful?

 ### Evidence
-Proposers SHOULD describe what implementation and user experience is there to back up the points above.
+Proposers describes what implementation and user experience is there to back up the points above.
 What fraction of websites are implementing a similar feature in a non-standardized way?
 How many users would potentially benefit from this feature if standardized?
 Hard data is preferred, but estimates backed up by detailed explanations are acceptable.

 ### Incubation
-The draft SHOULD have matured through an incubation phase  in WICG or another CG, IG, or have been submitted by a member organization based on product experience.
+The draft has matured through an incubation phase  in WICG or another CG, IG, or have been submitted by a member organization based on product experience.
 The language in the [Web Platform WG charter](http://w3c.github.io/charter-html/group-charter.html#deliverables)
 describes a best practice: